 20. We use website cookies to improve user experience of our website by enabling our website to 'remember' users, either for the duration of their visit - using a 'session cookie' - or for repeat visits - using a 'persistent cookie'.
 The data collected via Cookie Assistant is kept electronically.

-21. We use a third party service (TalkTalk) to help maintain the security and performance of our website.
+21. We use a third party service (GoDaddy) to help maintain the security and performance of our website.
 To deliver this service it processes the IP addresses of visitors to our website.

-22. We use a third party service, (TalkTalk), to host our website including publishing our blog.
-This site is hosted at (TalkTalk), which is run by (TalkTalk).
+22. We use a third party service, (GoDaddy), to host our website including publishing our blog.
+This site is hosted at (Godaddy), which is run by (GoDaddy).
 We use a standard (CookieAssistant) to collect anonymous information about users' activity on the site, for example the number of users viewing pages on the site, to monitor and report on the effectiveness of the site and help us improve it.
-For more information about how we processes data, please see (Cookies Policy), our Acceptible Use Policy and Website Terms.
+For more information about how we processes data, please see (Cookies Policy), our Acceptable Use Policy and Website Terms.

 Sections 23 to 27 apply to job applicants, current and former employees